 Voluma is a dermal filler that is part of the Juvederm brand of hyaluronic acid fillers.
 Voluma is specially designed for high-volume facial restoration, and is much longer lasting than many of the other hyaluronic acid-based fillers currently available on the market.
 Juvederm Voluma’s intense volumizing ability, as well as its durability, is due to its unique Vycross Technology.
 Voluma’s Vycross Technology combines high and low molecular weight hyaluronic acid to create more efficiently cross-linked chains, making the filler smoother, easier to inject, and more resistant to degradation.
 It is Voluma’s Vycross Technology that creates such long lasting results compared to other hyaluronic acid fillers.
 Voluma is FDA-approved for restoring volume within the face.

-Radiesse can address a number of facial issues caused by age.
-It is not only indicated for the treatment of deep facial wrinkles and folds around the nose and mouth, but it is also able to restore volume lost due to facial lipoatrophy.
-Radiesse can help diminish the appearance of wrinkles, such as:
+Radiesse can address a number of facial issues caused by age and/or illness.
+It is not only indicated for the treatment of deep facial wrinkles and folds around the nose and mouth, it is also able to restore volume lost due to facial lipoatrophy.
+Radiesse can help diminish the appearance of wrinkles such as: